Sam-Osian/PFD-toolkit/docs/index.md

  * Widespread miscategorisation of reports, creating research limitations

-As a result, research involving PFD reports demands months, or even years, of manual admin.
-Researchers are forced to sift through hundreds/thousands of reports one-by-one, wrestle with absent metadata, and code themes by hand.
+As a result, research involving PFD reports demanded months, or even years, of manual admin.
+Researchers were forced to sift through hundreds/thousands of reports one-by-one, wrestle with absent metadata, and code themes by hand.

 PFD Toolkit offers a solution to each of these issues, helping researchers load, screen and analyse PFD report data - all in a matter of minutes.